FelixOnline/v2/content/articles/2013-2-7-friends-with-benefits.md

 subtitle: >
   Choose your own adventure: sexy edition!
 date: "2013-02-07 23:10:38 +0000"

 # Attributes from Felix Online V1
 id: "3254"
 old_path: /comment/3254/friends-with-benefits
 aliases:
  - /comment/3254/friends-with-benefits
+imported: true
+comments:
+ - I have read cosmopolitan once some of the articles content was similar I do not mean to be accused for feminism here again but yet this way of thinking for women is described by certain adjectives in the society stereotypes dictionary Being a conservative I do share the stereotypes ideas The fact that you choose to stay anonymous suggests that you are a woman aware of the stereotype or you are a guy and a genius I do love the article though because it is a perfect presentation of the truth about how manynot all women think NiceExcellent

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true